 Irish Wolfhounds are supposed to be robust and sturdy.
 However, this is not always the case.
-In fact, during their first year of life, these hounds are rather fragile and delicate.
-Like in any other breed, there are health issues which require thoughtful diagnosis and careful treatment, and, especially during the rapid growth phases, need regular monitoring.
+In fact, especially during their first year of life, these hounds are rather fragile and delicate.
+Like in any other breed, there are health issues across the lifespan which require thoughtful diagnosis and careful treatment, and, especially during the rapid growth phases, need regular monitoring.
 The difference is the cost associated with treating Irish Wolfhounds.
-Giant dogs = big expenses.
+Giant dogs = exorbitant expenses!
+Given the explosion of cost associated with veterinary care, potential owners of an Irish Wolfhound need to be very clear about what it means to financially care for such a hound.
+Chances are you will, at one point, face a life or death decision, and no wolfhound should be euthanized just because there is no money to treat whatever the ailment may be.
 In addition, not every veterinarian is familiar with the breed.
 Many have never seen a single one in their practice.
 This makes finding the right veterinary hospital where the breed is understood extremely important.

 Adult Irish Wolfhounds are also prone to several cardiac issues, especially atrial fibrillation (A-Fib) and Dilated Cardiomyopathy (DCM).
 Heart problems are not always a death sentence as they can be treated quite well, also for longer periods of time.
 Treatment for cancer, the number one cause of death in the breed, especially bone cancer, is unfortunately not always an option.
 Gastric dilatation-volvulus (GDV or “bloat” or “torsion”) is always an emergency and can, if not treated immediately, lead to death.
 A surgical procedure called gastropexy, meaning “tacking” the stomach to the body wall, can prevent this emergency and is oftentimes a good option to add when the hound is spayed or neutered.